EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 ##### QueryParameters

-A set of filters in the `Map`, if any.
+A set of filters specified in the `Map`, if any.
 (Key/Value pairs)

 ##### AmityQueryToken and AmityQueryTokenDao

-`AmityQueryToken` is the expected object returned by the abstract functions, it is designed to keep a set of query parameters in the `Map` (Key/Value pairs), next/previous tokens of each page which is later used for fetching more pages or refreshing existing pages and a set of unique ids of items of each page which is later used for identifying invalid items.
+`AmityQueryToken` is the expected object returned by the abstract functions, it is designed to keep a set of query parameters specified in the `Map` (Key/Value pairs), next/previous tokens of each page which is later used for fetching more pages or refreshing existing pages and a set of unique ids of items of each page which is later used for identifying invalid items.

 In order for us to have access to `AmityQueryToken` we need to get hands on `AmityPagingTokenDao`, make sure we define both on the `RoomDatabase` class and pass `AmityPagingTokenDao` to the class construtor.